More than 15% of used drives sold on eBay still have personal data on them

 - Scanned images of family passports, birth certifications, CVS and financial records from the drive of a software developer with "a high level of government security clearance," according to the paper

-Blancco said that all the drives, when the research was finished, were completely erased.
-But for people who are still thinking of selling their disk drives, they should consider choosing a method that will ensure their data is completely wiped.
+Blancco said that all the drives were completely erased when the research was finished.
+But people who are still thinking of selling their disk drives should consider choosing a method that will ensure their data is completely wiped.

 "Selling old hardware via an online marketplace might feel like a good option, but in reality, it creates a serious risk of exposing dangerous levels of personal data," said Forslund.
 "By putting this equipment into the wrong hands, irreversible damage will be caused – not just to the seller, but their employer, friends and family members.
 It is also clear that there is confusion around the right methods of data erasure, as each seller was under the impression that data had been permanently removed.
 It's critical to securely erase any data on drives before passing them onto another party, using the appropriate methods to confirm that it's truly gone.
 Education on best ways to permanently remove data from devices is a vital investment to negate the very real risk of falling victim to identity theft, or other methods of cybercrime."